Winor/customtts/README.md

 Instructions:
 - You can change the API URL, API key, speed and voice by clicking the extension icon in the toolbar.
 - If no checkbox is checked, it will generate the audio sentence by sentence during playback.
-Credits to [sagesound](https://github.com/sagesound) for improving the code. (broken since the refactor)
 - The streaming mode is the prefered way of using the extension.
-Credits to [rampadc](https://github.com/rampadc/) for fixing the code.
 - The download mode will provide an mp3 file.

 Since you can host your own speech endpoint, privacy and accessibility are as good as the service you're running.